-The biggest condrum most anglers face year in and year out, is line selection and what type of fishing line to use for different applications.
+The biggest conundrum most anglers face year in and year out, is line selection and what type of fishing line to use for different applications.

 Your fishing line is the only connection there is, between you and that trophy fish you have hooked in the water.
-For many anglers their fishing line is just an after thought and they use whatever they can get their hands on.
-Unfortunately this decision usually leads to regret.
+For many anglers, their fishing line is often just an after thought and they'll use whatever they can get their hands on.
+Unfortunately, this decision usually leads to regret.

 Choosing the right fishing line can be the difference between you going home with a trophy fish that will be the envy of all your weekend buddies, and ‘oh there was this one time that I almost caught a record breaking largemouth bass’ but the line broke.
 (I’m sure everyone knows at least one ‘almost kinda guy) don’t be that guy!
 Anyway I digress!

 In this article I am going to outline the different types of fishing line, their applications and their characteristics.

 The three main types of fishing line

 The three main types of fishing line you’ll find everywhere are monofilament, fluorocarbon and braided fishing line.
 These options can seem overwhelming at first, but I will fill you in on their uses and characteristics in the next section so you can choose the right fishing line for your needs.

 Monofilament often known as ‘mono’ has been around for ages and is the standard within the fishing community.
 It consists of basically what the name implies (mono = single) a single strand of nylon.

 It is one of the more readily available fishing lines with dozens of manufacturers offering it in a wide range of qualities.